zerhud/ascip/README.md

 - `()` operator is a special semact. the semact allows to transform the result (it's single argument). it is another method for parse with inheritance.
 - instead of casting the result we can provide a static method `struct_fields_count()` in the type, returning the count of fields in the type

-## left reqursion
+## left recursion
-we can also use `rv_lreq` and `rv_rreq` parsers for left reqursion. for example let's parse some expression. [here is full example](https://godbolt.org/z/cEbvMhM3e). the example seems to big, you can pay attention on make_grammar function only.
+we can also use `rv_lreq` and `rv_rreq` parsers for left recursion. for example let's parse some expression. [here is full example](https://godbolt.org/z/cEbvMhM3e). the example seems to big, you can pay attention on make_grammar function only.

 ```
 	return rv( [](auto& r){ return std::unique_ptr<expr>( new expr{std::move(r)} ); }